Donut lovers celebrate at the grand opening of Daylight Donuts

-In honor of National Donut Day on Friday, locals stopped in for a sweet treat at Daylight Donuts At The Way Station in York.
-The day also marked the grand opening of the beloved donut shop.
+YORK — In honor of National Donut Day on Friday, locals stopped in for a sweet treat at Daylight Donuts At The Way Station in York.
+The day also marked the grand opening of the donut shop.

 David Kretz and his father Ron Kretz opened the shop doors in October of 2022, and it is now a breakfast destination.
 Ron said David has always had a love for cooking.
 Prior to running Daylight Donuts, David worked in food service at the York College from 2013 until 2022.

 Ron and his wife Diana were living in Lubbock Texas at the time and decided it would be best to move closer to David, and their other son, Bryan, who both had families.
-After the COVID Pandemic, Ron and Diana came to town.
+After the COVID pandemic abated, Ron and Diana came to town.

 Ron said, “I retired from my job down there and put in my resignation and said ‘I am moving to York, Nebraska.’
 We came here for the kids and the grandkids and I don’t regret it one bit.”